 Since July 2014, I have at the time of writing been to the top of 38 Munro summits, 35 of these since April 2015.
 Before then I had been to the top of about 30 more.
 It is my intention to reach the top of all 282 Munro summits before I die.

-Also, there might be a little politics along the way from time to time too.
+Also, there might be a little politics along the way.